 If you are ill

-If you have COVID-19 or have symptoms of respiratory illness (including symptoms such as a cough, shortness of breath or difficulty breathing, muscle aches, headache, chills, or fever) do not take public transit.
+If you have COVID-19 or have symptoms of respiratory illness (cough, shortness of breath or difficulty breathing, muscle aches, headache, chills, or fever) do not take public transit.
 If you need urgent care, get a ride from someone in your household.
 If your symptoms are life-threatening call 9-1-1.

 The CDC recommends that you make sure you are up to date on your vaccinations before you travel.

 For more information about travel within the United States, see the CDC’s guide to domestic travel.

 If you are planning to travel internationally, check the requirements of the country you are visiting and make a plan for testing when you return to the United States.
 The CDC has information about international travel requirements.